webpack-contrib/webpack-hot-client/README.md

 `webpack-hot-client` accomplishes this by creating a `WebSocket` server, providing the necessary client (browser) scripts that communicate via `WebSocket`s, and automagically adding the necessary webpack plugins and config entries.
-All of that allows for a seamless integration of Hot Module Support.
+All of that allows for a seamless integration of Hot Module Replacement Support.

 Curious about the differences between this module and `webpack-hot-middleware`?
 [Read more here](https://github.com/webpack-contrib/webpack-hot-client/issues/18).